pytroll/satpy/CONTRIBUTING.rst

-To make sure that your code complies with the pytroll python standard, you can run the `flake8 <http://flake8.pycqa.org/en/latest/>`_ linter on your changes before you submit it, or even better install a pre-commit hook that runs the style check for you.
+To make sure that your code complies with the pytroll python standard, you can run the `flake8 <http://flake8.pycqa.org/en/latest/>`_ linter on your changes before you submit them, or even better install a pre-commit hook that runs the style check for you.
 To this aim, we provide a configuration file for the `pre-commit <http://pre-commit.com>`_ tool, that you can install with eg::